"""

 license: MIT

-description: This tool converts data provided from the chat into JSON format and returns it in a markdown code block.
+description: Converts data to JSON format and returns it in a markdown code block.

 GitHub: https://github.com/BrandXX/open-webui/blob/main/tools/convert_to_json/